stephenberry/repe/README.md

 ### Action

 The `Action` enumeration defines the operation to perform.
-Multiple actions can be combined using bitwise OR, but certain combinations may have specific interpretations.
+Some actions can be combined using bitwise OR and have specific interpretations.

 - `notify` - Denotes that no response should be sent.
 May be combined with `set` or `call` actions.
 - `get` - Reads a value denoted by the query.
 The `body_length` must be zero.
 - `set` - Writes the body to the value denoted by the query.
+The `body_length` must not be zero.
 - `call` - Calls a function at the query location with the body as input.
+The `body_length` may be zero.

 `notify | set`: Indicates a notification to set a value without expecting a response.

 `notify | call`: Indicates a notification to call a function without expecting a response.

-Invalid combinations (e.g., `get | call`) should result in an error.
+All other combinations (e.g., `get | call`) should result in an error.

 ### ID